202 N Liberty Street

 - At the intersection of W Wolfe St and N Liberty St, site 3 is on the right in the southeast corner

 The Gibson family's story is one of resilience and determination.
-They built a life together, overcoming numerous social and legal barriers to become small business owners.
-When Jeremiah faced a personal debt crisis, he likely worked tirelessly to buy back his workshop, a testament to his dedication.
-Margaret, a widowed, free Black woman, faced significant challenges as she fought against racism and a patriarchal society to maintain the family's properties after her husband's sudden death.
-Their story is a compelling example of the challenges and triumphs of the Antebellum Black community in Harrisonburg.
+They built a life together, overcoming numerous economic, social, and legal barriers to become small business owners.
+Their story is a compelling example of the challenges and triumphs of the Antebellum black community in Harrisonburg.

 The Gibson family's story is one of resilience and determination.
-They built a life together, overcoming numerous social and legal barriers to become small business owners.
-When Jeremiah faced a personal debt crisis, he likely worked tirelessly to buy back his workshop, a testament to his dedication.
-Margaret, a widowed, free Black woman, faced significant challenges as she fought against racism and a patriarchal society to maintain the family's properties after her husband's sudden death.
-Their story is a compelling example of the challenges and triumphs of the Antebellum Black community in Harrisonburg.
+They built a life together, overcoming numerous economic, social, and legal barriers to become small business owners.
+Their story is a compelling example of the challenges and triumphs of the Antebellum black community in Harrisonburg.